nitinskunigal/SQL-Data-Warehouse-Project/README.md

 ## 📊 Phase 3: Power BI Dashboards and Business Insights

-This section demonstrates how the business-ready data from the Gold layer of the data warehouse is brought into Power BI to uncover high-impact insights.
-The dashboards were designed to reflect real-world business reporting needs and stakeholder storytelling.
+This section demonstrates how business-ready data from the Gold layer of the SQL data warehouse was connected to Power BI to uncover high-impact insights.
+I designed three interactive dashboards — Executive Overview, Customer Analysis, and Product Drillthrough — to simulate real-world reporting use cases.
+These dashboards were built with self-service BI in mind: stakeholders can explore data using filters, slicers, and drillthrough actions without needing to write SQL or request custom reports.
+The goal was to enable insight delivery at scale while keeping the analytical model standardized and governed.

 ---